Honda's Acura NSX concept will smoke AMG in Gran Torismo 6

 The revenue is huge and the audience vast.
 But what’s really going on here for performance auto manufacturers is a very cost effective method of measuring the public's reaction to a future production model, or something very similar to the current concept.

 When we take a look at the AMG Gran Torismo 6 Concept, most will see a car that has very little to no practical application; although the thing looks damn cool in a chopped and channeled 70s Corvette sort of way.A cross between a Ford GT 40 and an A.C.
 Cobra with a retro vintage Mercedes race car grill.
 If and when the car goes into production, expect it to be very limited and extremely expensive.

 On the other hand, the NSX retains the styling cue of past generations while propelling the “concept” into the near future.
 In-fact, it does look like a possible, drivable limited production car.
-I believe this sports Hybrid could be produced in limited numbers and priced competitively in the $125-150,000. range.
-Just a guess..
+We believe this sports Hybrid could be produced in limited numbers and priced competitively in the $125-150,000. range; just a guess..

-Looking to the Acura NSX Hybrid specifications, I find similar engineering attributions being utilized in today's Honda’s Accord, Civic Si and CR-Z Hybrid coupe.
+Looking to the Acura NSX Hybrid specifications: We find similar propulsion systems being utilized in today's Honda’s Accord, Civic Si and CR-Z Hybrid coupe.
 While AMG could bring their concept to market, it's far more likely that Honda will produce the 2015 Acura NSX Hybrid.